 28. Reserve a space for honored family members to sit at the ceremony (and reception).

 You know what makes guests get on their feet and dance?
 When they see the bride and groom dancing!

 30. Provide flip flops for sore feet.

-Ah, a lifesaver for high-heeled guests!
+Or these foldable flats!
+They’re a life-saver for high-heeled guests!

 31. Provide a basket in the bathroom with essentials for guests.

 This is a great idea and guests will be so thrilled you went the extra step!
-Read more on the must-haves here (+ snag a FREE printable!).
+Read more on the must-haves here (+ snag a FREE printable!)